 - What Happens If You Violate a Criminal Protective Order?

-When a criminal protective order is issued, the judge is basically forbidding a person, an intimate partner, from contacting, stalking, harassing, threatening, abusing, attacking, assaulting, telephoning his or her partner or any other person specified in the protective order.
+When a criminal protective order is issued, the judge is basically forbidding a person, an intimate partner, from contacting, stalking, harassing, threatening, abusing, attacking, assaulting, telephoning his or her partner, children, or any other person specified in the protective order.

 The Process of Obtaining a Protective Order

 The first thing that must be filed by the victim of abuse is a temporary restraining order.
 The order is usually granted the same day and if the victim files ex parte then the other person does not have to be present.

 The next step is for the other person to get served and then takes place the “order to show cause” hearing 21 days later.
 During this hearing, both parties are heard and depending on the testimonies and evidence presented, the judge then decide whether a criminal protective order should be issued.
 You need to understand the difference between a protective order and restraining order in domestic violence cases.

 Usually where I see criminal protective orders being issued by judges is in a domestic violence case.
 However, they're not limited to domestic violence cases.

 Usually, if there's a victim of a crime and somebody did something to another person in a violent manner, that's going to trigger the prosecutors to want to put a criminal protective order in place.